 Leadership is not just about coordinating a team for a result; it is also about managing them effectively at times of crisis.
 This is disagreeably true in human resource management as the HR professionals should always look after the employees during a crisis.
 Employee safety, workplace hygiene, cost-cutting, and several other areas are a matter of concern after the COVID-19 outbreak.

-It is the time when the organization needs the support and cooperation from the employees to move forward and tackle the crisis at the earliest.
+It is when the organization needs the support and cooperation from the employees to move forward and tackle the crisis at the earliest.
 HR professionals play an integral role in gaining the confidence of the employees and implementing the strategic decisions of the management in response to the emerging challenges.

 Guidelines to control COVID-19 at workplace